BBS-contact/BBS-Open-System/core/ethics/README.md

 ## Development Status

 The Ethics Framework is conceptually complete.
-Operational algorithms remain internal until the system reaches full verification, legal compliance, and public safety readiness.
+Operational algorithms remain internal until the system reaches:

+- full verification
+- legal compliance
+- public safety readiness

 Only high-level structure is public at this stage.